lcarcamo1526/ML-Exercises/Ex1/README.md

 ## Step #1 : Login and load Dataset into AZURE-ML

 Log in Azure-ML account then go to Dataset and click on new, browse your dataset file and upload our Excel or CSV file.
 We are going to use this dataset as a training model

+## Step #2 : Features

+We need choose our features and manipulate our data, so we're going to add a **Project Columns** component to choose the features to train our model.
+The columns that we're going use are : ***Sex,Age,Class,Fare,Survived***